Colfax, Los Alamos, Rio Arriba, Taos, San Miguel assistance programs.

 Emergency financial assistance is offered in limited quantities.
 Some of what may be offered includes free food, rental assistance, grants for utilities and prescription medications.
 This can include employment, including GED and income tax filing assistance programs.
 The agency also offers the Individual Development Accounts (IDA) savings program.

 The community service block grant is the name of general assistance.
 The homeless, seniors, and elderly of Los Alamos and Colfax can get help.
 It may offer nutrition, health care, emergency services and more.

 Children in northern New Mexico, including in Rio Arriba and San Miguel, can sign up for the Head Start Program and other family services.

 The National Farmworker Jobs Program (NFJP) is for migrant and seasonal farmworkers and offers job training and employment assistance.

-The non-profit may also provide free school supplies to low-income children through the Tools for Schools project.
+The non-profit may also provide free school supplies to low-income children and their parents.
+This includes clothes and uniforms too.
+HELP does this through the Tools for Schools project.

 Help of New Mexico has several offices in the region.
 They include the following.

 - Taos County, 106 Gusdorf Place, Taos, New Mexico 87571, call (575) 758-1428